aliozinan/mantine-extension-boilerplate/README.md

 - `yarn test` : Run the tests of your component using Vitest, which you need to write inside `Component.test.tsx`
 - `yarn typecheck` : Runs type checking to find out any typing bugs
 - `yarn lint:scripts` : Linting check on the ts(x) files using Eslint
-- `yarn lint:styles` : Linting check on the (s)css files using Stylelint
+- `yarn lint:scripts:fix` : Linting check & fix on the ts(x) files using Eslint
 - `yarn format:scripts` : Formatting fix on the ts(x) files using Prettier & Eslint
-- `yarn format:scripts` : Formatting fix on the (s)css files using Stylelint
 - `storybook:dev` : Runs the storybook on your development environment
 - `storybook:build` : Builds the storybook on your development environment